cameraui/docs/automations/index.md

 Steps hand values to each other through **variables**.
 A node that produces something offers **Add output variable** in its settings: give it a name, and every step wired after it can use that value. **Variables** on a step lists what is available to it, so if a field says nothing is there, the node it should come from is not connected yet.

-Write a variable as `{{name}}` wherever a field takes text, for example a notification body that greets the person the camera recognized.
+Write a variable as <span v-pre>`{{name}}`</span> wherever a field takes text, for example a notification body that greets the person the camera recognized.
 Fields that only take one value, like a sensor value or a condition, let you pick the variable from a list instead of typing it.

 Two things help when a flow grows. **Set variable** stores a value for later, useful when you need it several steps down.
 And **Alias** on a node puts a prefix in front of its output variables, so `result` from two different plugins becomes `cam1.result` and `cam2.result` instead of clashing.